-Bananas have been shown to aid in reducing depression as they contain tryptophan, an amino acid which builds proteins.
+Bananas have been shown to aid in reducing depression as they contain tryptophan, an amino acid that builds proteins.
 Tryptophan helps in the production of serotonin, a neurotransmitter, that has a soothing effect on the brain, thus acting like a mild sedative that leads to an improved mood.
 Low levels of serotonin have been attributed to depression and anxiety.

 Bananas are also very rich in tyrosine, which synthesizes dopamine.
 Dopamine, another neurotransmitter, helps nerve impulses within the brain cross the tiny gap between nerve cells.
 Low levels of dopamine have been associated with depression.
 Consuming bananas will aid in increasing dopamine levels in the brain and leave you feeling mentally well (ed.
 Verma, A.K., 2017).

 Bananas and Stress

 They also provide relief from stress.
 During high stress, the potassium levels in the body tend to deplete.
 Thus, eating bananas helps to rebalance the potassium levels naturally without using drugs.
 This is possible because they contain high amounts of potassium which helps to regulate the water balance in the body and helps to normalize the heartbeat (Vu, H.T., et al., 2018) (Pereira, A., et al., 2015).

 Digestive Health – Preventing Diarrhea and Constipation

-Bananas contain nondigestible fibre, a combination of cellulose, hemicellulose and alpha-glucans.
+Bananas contain nondigestible fiber, a combination of cellulose, hemicellulose, and alpha-glucans.
 This assists in smooth bowel movement.
 Diarrhea usually causes depletion of important electrolytes from the body, especially potassium.
-Bananas contain high amounts of potassium and also pectin, a soluble fibre, both of which help normalize the movement through your digestive system.
+Bananas contain high amounts of potassium and also pectin, a soluble fiber, both of which help normalize the movement through your digestive system.
 They are a mild laxative, a cure for both constipation and diarrhea (Kumar, K.P.S., et al., 2012).

 Bananas contain exceptionally high amounts of certain compounds such as Fructo-oligosaccharide and SCFAs (Short Chain Fatty Acids).
 Fructo-oligosaccharide nourishes the probiotic bacteria and thereby boosts its function and increases its numbers inside the colon.
-This bacterium produces enzymes which increase the digestive ability, the body’s ability for the absorption of Calcium, and protects the body from the infections caused by unhealthy and harmful bacteria.
+This bacterium produces enzymes that increase the digestive ability, the body’s ability for the absorption of Calcium, and protects the body from the infections caused by unhealthy and harmful bacteria.
 SCFAs help to increase the body’s ability to absorb Calcium more efficiently.